 Smoking – The presence of thiocyanate, a chemical present in the tobacco smoke interferes with the utilisation of iodine in the body thereby causing goitre.
 Read about 25 things that happen inside your body when you smoke.

-Hormonal imbalance – Hormonal changes that occur during pregnancy, menopause and puberty affect functioning of the thyroid gland leading to goitre.
+Hormonal imbalance – Hormonal changes that occur during menopause and puberty affect functioning of the thyroid gland leading to goitre.
 Read about 10 common causes of thyroid imbalance.

 Inflammation of thyroid gland – In some cases, inflammation of the thyroid gland caused due to certain medications and bacterial or viral infections causes goitre.